 This should be provided on the first page underneath the title and before the start of the essay.

-Footnote references should be given using the full-title system (explained in more detail below).
+Footnote references should be given using the short-title system (explained in more detail below).
+Each article should also include a comprehensive bibliography for every work cited, provided at the end of the chapter.

 Monographs